OICR/softeng-blog/_posts/andy_yang/2016-11-18-azure-java-examples.md

 ---

 ## Introduction
-The ICGC In The Cloud initiative makes a large genomic database available to cancer researchers in cloud computing environments.
-Cloud computing helps alleviate the burden, in transfer time and computing resources, that the size of the ICGC datasets places on research groups.
-Currently, over 750 TB of genomic data is hosted between Amazon Web Services and an OpenStack environment called Cancer Collaboratory.
-Recently, Microsoft has also expressed a willingness to join ICGC as a partner in hosting genomic data.
+The "ICGC In The Cloud" initiative makes a large genomic database available to cancer researchers in cloud computing environments.
+The size of ICGC datasets has typically placed a heavy burden on research groups, in terms of transfer time and computing resources.
+Cloud computing helps alleviate this burden by creating an environment where processing power and data are kept in close proximity to each other.
+Researchers no longer have to maintain their own clusters of servers and spend time downloading raw data.
+Instead, they can focus on performing their actual research.

+Currently, over 750 TB of genomic data is hosted between Amazon Web Services and an OpenStack environment called Cancer Genome Collaboratory.
+Recently, Microsoft has also expressed an interest in working with ICGC to host genomic data.

-Both OpenStack's Ceph ObjectStore and AWS S3 use the S3 API.
-With a very small difference, we are able to essentially run a single code base against both repositories.
-Microsoft's Azure Blob Storage is altogether a different beast however, and I recently became familiar with it in order to adapt our Storage system to use Azure as a backing repository.
+Both OpenStack's Ceph ObjectStore and AWS S3 use the S3 API; we are able to essentially run a single code base against both repositories.
+Microsoft's Azure Blob Storage is a different beast altogether however, and I recently became familiar with it in order to adapt our Storage system to use Azure as a backing repository.

 ## Background